 Hyper-V is Microsoft’s virtualization platform.
-It was available on Windows Server Operating Systems but Microsoft added the Hyper-V functionality to Windows 8.1 and Windows 10.
+It is available on Windows Server Operating Systems but Microsoft has added the Hyper-V functionality to Windows 8.1 and Windows 10.

 Unfortunately, the Hyper-V feature is only available in Windows 10 Professional and Enterprise editions.
 You can’t install it on Windows 10 Home Edition by default.

-But using the steps in this article, we’ll show you how to enable Hyper-V on Windows 10 Home edition.
+However, using the steps in this article, we’ll show you how to enable Hyper-V in the Windows 10 Home edition.

 Does your system support virtualization?

-Before going forward, we need to check if our system supports virtualization.
+Before moving forward, we need to check if our system supports virtualization.
 Hardware virtualization is required for Hyper-V to function correctly.
 Otherwise, you can use other virtualization platforms like Virtualbox and VMWare.